3,000 Years Before Apple: How Digital Archaeology Uncovered Tutankhamun’s Medical Sandals

 A Medical Diagnosis After 33 Centuries

-Why is there renewed interest in Tutankhamun’s footwear now?
-Until recently, the 80 pairs of sandals found in his tomb were considered mere symbols of luxury.
-However, modern medical analysis of the mummy and digital modeling of his gait have completely changed the narrative.
+Why the sudden interest in Tutankhamun’s footwear?
+Until recently, the 80 pairs of sandals in his tomb were seen as symbols of luxury.
+Modern medical analysis of the mummy and digital modeling of his gait have changed that view.

 CT scans confirmed that the young king suffered from Kohler’s disease (bone necrosis of the foot) and had a congenital clubfoot.
-Through digital reconstruction, researchers were able to model how he moved.
-It turns out that without special support, each step would have caused him excruciating pain.
-This transforms his sandals from mere accessories into essential medical prosthetics.
+Through digital reconstruction, researchers modeled how he moved.
+Without special support, each step would have caused him excruciating pain.
+That turns his sandals from accessories into essential medical prosthetics.

 3D Printing of the Past

-Thanks to new digital analysis technologies, archaeologists discovered features in the design of that were previously thought to be decorative.
+Thanks to new digital analysis technologies, archaeologists discovered features in the design of the sandals that were previously thought to be decorative.

-Asymmetrical straps: The 3D models clearly show that the fastenings on the right and left sandals differ.
-This is not a craftsman’s mistake but an individual adjustment for his deformed feet.
+Asymmetrical straps: The 3D models clearly show that the fastenings on the left and right sandals differ.
+This wasn’t a craftsman’s mistake but an individual adjustment for his deformed feet.

-Rigid transverse inserts: Laser scanning of the soles revealed a system of internal supports that functioned like modern orthotics, distributing weight in a way that prevented the pharaoh from falling while walking.
+Rigid transverse inserts: Laser scanning of the soles revealed a system of internal supports that functioned like modern orthotics, distributing weight and helping prevent falls while walking.

 Construction of Tutankhamun's Footwear